jolicode/slack-php-api/README.md

 # A PHP client for Slack's API

 There is a bunch of existing PHP clients for Slack.
-But some are not up to date or miss features, some only cover a small part of the API and most are simply no longer maintained.
+But some are not up-to-date or miss features, some only cover a small part of the API and most are simply no longer maintained.

 This SDK is generated automatically with [JanePHP](https://github.com/janephp/janephp) from the [official Slack API specs](https://github.com/slackapi/slack-api-specs).

-It also provides a **full object oriented interface** for all the endpoints, requests and responses of the Slack Web API.
+It also provides a **full object-oriented interface** for all the endpoints, requests and responses of the Slack Web API.

 ## Installation